-We have spent almost two years writing native iOS code that leverages the iPhone's accelerometer, gyroscope and parallax features.
+Our native iOS code leverages iPhone accelerometer, gyroscope, and parallax features.
 There are no libraries for these features and so we have a competitive advantage over anybody else trying to design similar experiences.
 In addition, we have designed new ways of beat matching and pitch-shifting so that the user can remix virtually any sound on the Internet and still sound good.
-Our new version of the app will feature our .cfx notation system: short instruction sets are rendered within the app and can be remixed at any time (rather than being streamed homogeneously as .mp3 files).

 We are a small group of iPhone developers, DJs and designers based in North Beach, SF.
 We started working together two years ago and have released four versions of Crossfader, each of which has been featured by Apple in its AppStore.
 We share a love for electronic music, and for the live experiences within which it flourishes; but we are also hackers and have come together as a team to eliminate the traditional distance between the "professional" performer and "amateur" audience.